 last even longer than carnauba and take some of the elbow grease out of the application/removal process.
 Some state you can use them in the sun, but it’s not recommend.

 , use a random orbital motion buffer/polisher

-to apply and remove the wax.
-If you don’t have one, then use a foam applicator pad that’s been slightly dampened.
+to apply and remove the wax at a low-to-medium speed.
+If you prefer to do it by hand, use a foam applicator pad that’s been slightly dampened.
 Work in small circular motions and don’t use too much wax.
 A quarter-sized dollop should work for several square feet of your car’s surface.
 Avoid waxing your car’s glass, convertible top, rubber or unpainted metal.
 Also, do your best to keep wax residue out of crevices.

 7 Once you’ve applied the wax

-, don’t leave to grab a beer with the guys.
-Remove it using a microfiber cloth and the same circular motion you used to apply the wax.
+, shift gears into removal mode.
+Remove it using a microfiber cloth and the same circular motion you used to apply.
 Make sure all of it is removed, one section of the car at a time.
 Don’t leave any residue behind.
 Use clean cloths during the process and replace as necessary.